New & Upcoming Classes

 and then get to work!
 All skill levels.
 Each session is 8 classes which includes 50lbs of clay, glazes and firings in both the electric and gas kilns.

 Pottery Open Lab Time

-Cost: $6 per hour.
-Lab Time is FREE for current pottery students.
+- Lab time is FREE for current pottery students.

 Dates: Every first and third Thursday of the month

 Cost: Drop-in fee to the Rec